Permutation Matrix Modulation: Introduction

 A new system called Permutation Channel Modulation (PCM) has been proposed in \cite{PCM_faddli} which offers a new paradigm to exploit index modulation in MIMO.
 PCM permutes the position of singular values obtained from decomposing the MIMO channel by assuming that channel state information is available at both transmitter (CSIT) and receiver (CSIR).
 The position of the singular values is rearranged using a permutation matrix and treat the permutation matrix as a symbol to send more information bits.
-This idea is a breakthrough since the number of additional information bits substantially increases compared to the previous systems (i.e., SM, GSM, and QSM).
-It can be seen in Fig. \ref{extra_bits} where we plot the number of possible additional information bits (without considering the constellation symbols) versus the number of transmit antennas.
-Note that Fig. \ref{extra_bits} does not necessarily mean the rate, but it can be interpreted as the potential of each corresponding system in providing the \textit{"modulate-able"} symbols/indices.
+This idea is a breakthrough since the number of maximum transmit bits\footnote{Let us clarify that maximum transmit bits is the maximum number of bits a transmitter can radiate per transmission.
+It is obviously not the same with the terms "throughput" as \cite{5684112} and \cite{5688440} used.
+It is also not "spectral efficiency" as \cite{6879496} used.
+We understand that the general definitions of data rate, throughput and spectral efficiency are the performance metrics that are measured by defining the mutual information of the transmit signal and the receive signal.
+To be more clear, when we employ 64-QAM, it does not mean we have 6 bits/s throughput or 6 bits/Hz spectral efficiency.
+It just means that one constellation point represents 6 bits, and thus, we can transmit 6 bits for every symbol we radiate.
+We believe clarifying this issue will avoid confusions to the readers.} substantially increases compared to the previous systems (i.e., SM, GSM, and QSM).
+It can be seen in Fig. \ref{extra_bits} where we plot the number of maximum transmit bits versus the number of transmit antennas.
+Fig. \ref{extra_bits} is computed based on the maximum transmit bits of each system provided in Table \ref{max_txbits}.
+Note that Fig. \ref{extra_bits} does not necessarily mean the rate, but it can be interpreted as the potential rate of each corresponding system in providing the \textit{"modulate-able"} symbols/indices.